GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 An approach initiated more than 15 years ago & 100% designed ***by myself***!!!

 --- No worries --- I am active in research!
-But managing academic theft and sabotage takes times and deeply constraint how one can makes her research public with her name on it!!
+But managing academic theft and sabotage takes times and deeply constraint how one can make her research public with her name on it!!

 -------------------------------------------------
 PhD Project: "Language as a tool: A rational and cognitive approach"